London’s Best New Brunches

 Cinnamon Kitchen, Battersea Power Station Circus West Village, 4 Arches Lane, SW11 8AB

 A menu with breakfast classics draws in a crowd at this modern British brasserie in Chelsea.
-Served in a rustic yet bright space, eggs are available in various forms (benedict, royale or in rich tomato sauce), alongside more filling options such as a vegetarian-style full English, complete with crispy feta cheese, mushroom, crushed avocado and baked beans.
+Served in a rustic yet bright space, eggs are available in various forms (benedict, royale or in rich tomato sauce), alongside more filling options such as a vegetarian-style full English, complete with feta cheese, mushroom, crushed avocado and of course, baked beans.
 But the star of the show is definitely Tom’s French toast: fluffy brioche gets topped with caramelised apples and a warming dollop of cinnamon cream.
 Get it to share or enjoy it all to yourself.

 Tom’s Kitchen, 27 Cale St, SW3 3QP